vikas-sirohi/Image-Compression/README.md

 # Image-Compression
-SVD from Linear Algebra for image compression
+SVD from Linear Algebra for image compression<br>
+A link for the video on SVD is attached, explaining the SVD Algorithm.